REGISTER WITH US Welcome to Red Finch Media Solutions !

 DIN connectors, particularly the 5-pin version, were historically used in various audio applications, including amplifiers.
 Here are some types of audio amplifiers that may have DIN connectors:

-1. **Vintage Hi-Fi Amplifiers**: Many older hi-fi amplifiers from brands like **Marantz**, **Pioneer**, **Sony**, Grundig, B&O and **Technics** used DIN connectors for speaker outputs or inputs.
+1. **Vintage Hi-Fi Amplifiers**: Many older hi-fi amplifiers from brands like **B&O**, **Philips**, **Sony**, Grundig, B&O and **Technics** used DIN connectors for speaker outputs or inputs.

 2. **Integrated Amplifiers**: Some integrated amplifiers from the 1970s and 1980s featured DIN connectors for connecting to sources like turntables or tape decks.